eddieburke/fishsong/README.md

 # fishsong
-Attempt reverse engineering of insaniquarium's fishsong using Ghidra and a lot of help from LLMs
+An attempt at reverse engineering Insaniquarium's fishsong format.
+Started with trying to do it just from the file format itsself and educated guesses, then went to using Ghidra but couldn't the logic for note duration parsing.

+A lot of help from LLMs to put together the bits and pieces into something that should theoretically work.